Ada-Developers-Academy/core-pses/01/highest-rated.md

   - For example: if any of the inputs are a list, do we know anything about how the list is ordered?
 - What do the examples show us about the data types and values that are allowed for our inputs?
 - What do the examples tell us about the return value in different scenarios?
-- Reflect on the observations you have made so far, what questions would give you new information?
+- Reflecting on the observations you have made so far, what questions would give you new information?
-- Assume error handling for invalid data is managed outside the function.

 ##### !end-hint
 ##### !explanation